roqua/documentation/technical/sso/client_v3.md

 A [reference implementation](https://github.com/roqua/authmac) is available.
 See the *[Example](#example-implementation-both-client-and-server)* section below for more information.

+**Note**: Currently, this can only be used for logging in the *patient* themselves.
+Any related respondents (parents, caretakers etc) can not currently log in with HMAC SSO.

 ## SSO URL

 To open RoQua patient interface for a given dossier, tell a browser